pjflanagan/oh-word/README.md

 TODO:
 - [x] share button (share config, share roll)
 - [ ] popup when you click the share button
+- [x] modularize code now that it's getting bigger
-- [ ] mobile sizing - get rid of dock completley and only show the tile that is currently placeable (replace instead of place, should work for all tiles, even blank ones)
+- [x] mobile sizing - get rid of dock completley and only show the tile that is currently placeable (replace instead of place, should work for all tiles, even blank ones)
-- [ ] social media share card with logo
+- [ ] social media share card with logo (make your own logo)
 - [ ] fix all the hashtags and exclamation points in path
 - [ ] hover effect on tiles (animation that rotates them a little and makes them bigger)
 - [x] no cursor on empty squares, hover instead